-The Isuzu D-Max is a pickup truck, often categorized in the compact pickup class, manufactured by Isuzu Motors since 2002.
+The Isuzu D-Max is a pickup truck, often categorised in the compact pickup class, manufactured by Isuzu Motors since 2002.
 In 2004, a midsize SUV called the MU-7 was built based on the Isuzu D-Max but featured a covered rear instead of a truck bed.
 This, however, was not marketed in Australia.

 Officially, the Isuzu D-Max was introduced in Australia in 2008, the same year that its Holden sibling—Holden Colorado—set foot on the Australian soil.
 The truth, however, is that the Isuzu D-Max was no stranger to Australia and had been there since 2003, albeit wearing a different badge.

 Back in 2003, the Isuzu D-Max arrived in Australia and New Zealand under the badge of Holden Rodeo (third generation, RA series).
 Both the first-generation Isuzu D-Max and the third-generation Holden Rodeo shared the same DNA—through the GMT 355 platform.
 This was the same platform later used for the first-generation Holden Colorado, first-generation Chevrolet Colorado, and first-generation GMC Canyon.
-(You may read about the Holden Rodeo and Holden Colorado and their different generations in another article, also in this site.)
+(You may read about the Holden Rodeo and Holden Colorado and their different generations in a separate article, also in this site.)

 In 2008, the Isuzu D-Max was launched in Australia.
 This time, it was marketed in its own brand alongside its rebadged sibling, the Holden Colorado (RC series).